raspishake/rsudp/README.md

 3. Writer - a miniSEED writer
 4. Plot - a live-plotting routine to display data as it arrives on the port

 `rsudp` is written in Python but requires no coding knowledge to run.
-Simply go to your Shake's web front end, point a UDP data stream at your computer's local IP address, and watch as the data rolls in.
+Simply go to your Shake's web front end, point a UDP data cast at your computer's local IP address, and watch as the data rolls in.

 ## Notes about `rsudp`